-All misdemeanor offenders may be given non-active (intermediate or community) sentences exclusively, or in conjunction with imprisonment (split-sentence).
+All active sentences for felony offenses now result in a minimum of twelve months of post-release supervision (PRS) for B1-E level offenses and a minimum of nine months of PRS for F-I level offenses.
+Additionally, for felony offense classes E through I and all misdemeanor classes, offenders may be given non-active (intermediate or community) sentences exclusively, or in conjunction with imprisonment (split-sentence).
 Sanctions include electronic house arrest, community service, substance abuse treatment, participation in educational or vocational skills development, payment of court costs, fines, and restitution, and short-term jail sentences not exceeding six days per month.

-JRA essentially eliminated the distinction between "community" and "intermediate" supervision.
+The Justice Reinvestment Act (JRA) essentially eliminated the distinction between "community" and "intermediate" supervision.
 Under structured sentencing, the two types of supervision were each defined by a set of specific sanctions.
 Under JRA, both community and intermediate probation may now include electronic monitoring, short-term periods of confinement, substance abuse assessment, monitoring, and treatment, participation in educational programs or vocational skills development.
 Whether a probationer is subject to more stringent conditions is determined by the results of a risk-needs assessment administered by the Department of Public Safety.

 All types of post-release supervision, including intermediate or community sanctions, are supervised by the Community Corrections Section (CCS); CCS also oversees community service.
-General post-release supervision and supervision of intermediate and community offenders by a probation officer costs \$130.50 per offender, per month; no cost is assumed for those receiving unsupervised probation, or who are only ordered to pay fines, fees, or restitution.
-Total costs are based on average supervision length and the percentage of offenders (per offense class) sentenced to active sentences requiring post-release supervision, intermediate sanctions and supervised probation.
+General post-release supervision and supervision of intermediate and community offenders by a probation officer costs \$123 per offender, per month; no cost is assumed for those receiving unsupervised probation, or who are only ordered to pay fines, fees, or restitution.
+Total costs are based on average supervision length and the percentage of offenders (per offense class) sentenced to active sentences requiring post-release supervision, intermediate sanctions and supervised probations.

-In FY 2013-14, 30% of Class 1 misdemeanor offenders received active sentences; 70% received probation.
+In FY 2013-14, 30% of Class 1 misdemeanor offenders received active sentences; 70% received some form of supervised probation.
 Active misdemeanor sentences of less than 180 days are served in local jails and do not require any post-release supervision.
-The average length of probation imposed for this offense class was 15 months.
-Therefore, at a minimum, one sentence resulting in probation under the bill will require at least 15 months of supervision.
-The cost of 15 months of supervision is \$1,958 per offender (\$130.50 per month times 15 months).1
+The average length supervision imposed for this offense class was 15 months.
+Therefore, at a minimum, one conviction resulting from this bill will require at least 15 months of supervision.
+The cost of 15 months of supervision is \$1,958 per offender (\$130.50 per month times 15 months).